1. Do put your bills on hold, if you can

-You might get some help fighting the temptation to sell by hiring an affordable financial adviser of your own.
-Those services are available online now — so don't worry about social distancing.
+If you're ever panicking over your investments, you might get some help fighting the temptation to sell by hiring an affordable financial adviser of your own.
+Those services are available online now — so you don't have to worry about social distancing.

 Have you been paying attention to falling interest rates?
-The Federal Reserve chopped a key rate to virtually zero, and consumers have been snapping up some of the lowest mortgage rates on record.
+The Federal Reserve chopped a key rate to virtually zero, and consumers have been snapping up the lowest mortgage rates on record.

-If you own a home and haven't refinanced yet, consider shopping around for a new loan — especially if the rate on your existing mortgage is over 4%.
-This year, rates on 30-year fixed-rate mortgages have been well south of 3.5%.
+If you own a home and haven't refinanced yet, consider shopping around for a new loan — especially if the rate on your existing mortgage is 3.75% or higher.
+This year, rates on 30-year fixed-rate mortgages have been well south of 3%.